SmashPhoenix272/NovelDownloader/claudeDev_docs/techStack.md

 1. **Asynchronous Programming**: Consider incorporating `asyncio` or similar libraries for parallel downloads in future versions.
 2. **GUI Frameworks**: Evaluate options like PyQt, Tkinter, or web-based frameworks for future GUI development.
 3. **Testing Frameworks**: Plan to incorporate pytest or unittest for developing a comprehensive test suite.
-4. **Logging**: Implement the `logging` module for better debug information and user feedback.
-5. **Configuration Management**: Consider using `configparser` or similar for managing user preferences and application settings.
+4. **Configuration Management**: Consider using `configparser` or similar for managing user preferences and application settings.

 This tech stack is subject to evolution as the project grows and new requirements emerge.
 Regular reviews and updates to this document will be conducted to reflect any changes in the project's technological foundation.